Becoming a Medical Marijuana Caregiver in Pennsylvania

-It is likely that you know someone who has a condition that is certifiable to be treated with medical marijuana in Pennsylvania.
+It is likely that you know someone who has a qualifying condition that is to be treated with medical marijuana in Pennsylvania.
 It is also likely that you know someone who may not be able to pick up their own medical marijuana.
-Maybe it could be that they don’t have a caregiver, or maybe their age or illness prohibits them from making a trip to the dispensary for themselves.
+Perhaps they don’t have an existing medical marijuana caregiver, or maybe their age or illness prohibits them from making a trip to the dispensary for themselves.

 Lucky for us, in Pennsylvania there is an option to become a caregiver for patients unable to obtain medical marijuana on their own.
 This time of year, it seems as though everyone wants to help those less fortunate than them.
 Most of the time donations to those less fortunate and food drives are the first things we think of when trying to give back.
 What if we told you that you could change someone’s life forever by helping them obtain their medical marijuana with ease?
 Well, where there’s a will, there’s a way!

 Here’s the 411 on becoming a medical marijuana caregiver for a patient in PA…

 A caregiver can be a parent, child, other family member or friend, as long as they are over 21 years old.
 There are exceptions, but they must be otherwise authorized by the department of health.
 For patients under the age of 18, a caregiver can be a parent or legal guardian.
 Additionally, it can be someone who has been designated by the parent or legal guardian of the patient.
 In some cases the department of health may approve an outside caregiver if no legal guardian or parent is available.